apache/airflow/UPDATING.md

 -->

+### You can't name zip files as ending with .py for DAGs

+It was previously possible to load any files as zip files in the DAGs folder via `zipfile.is_zipfile`.

+Now .py (extension) files are going to be loaded as modules without checking whether it is zipfile.
+(Less IO) If .py file in the DAGs folder were a zip compressed file, processing it would be failed with exception.

 ### You have to use `postgresql://` instead of `postgres://` in `sql_alchemy_conn` for SQLAlchemy 1.4.0+

 When you use SQLAlchemy 1.4.0+, you need ot use `postgresql://` as the database in the `sql_alchemy_conn`.